core-wg/core-responses/draft-ietf-core-responses.md

 for freshness this way.
 Their content therefore is less trustworthy than normal responses unless authenticated in another way (e.g., via
 {{-oscore}}).

+Security considerations for configured requests are discussed in {{seccons-configured}}.

 --- back